Find your care

 Treatments we offer

-Our surgeons routinely care for patients who would be turned down by other programs.
+Our physicians routinely care for patients who would be turned down by other programs.
 We have the specialization and resources to care for all types of patients with complex disease, including those who:

 Are on the scleroderma spectrum: Scleroderma is a chronic disease that causes thickening of your connective tissues.
-We are one of only a few programs that offers lung transplants to patients with this condition.
+We were among the first programs to offer lung transplants to patients with this condition.

 Need a lung transplant and a cardiac procedure: At some centers, cardiac defects make patients ineligible for a lung transplant.
 Our surgeons can perform heart surgery and lung transplant in one operation.
 For example, we may perform cardiac bypass surgery and lung transplantation at the same time.

 Require bridge to transplant: “Bridge to transplant” refers to treatments that keep patients stable until they can receive a transplant.
-For example, we have the expertise to offer transplants to patients who are on mechanical ventilators, have respiratory failure or right-sided heart failure.
+For example, we have the expertise to offer transplants to patients who are on mechanical ventilators or extracorporeal membrane oxygenation (ECMO), and those who have respiratory failure or right-sided heart failure.

 Meet our team

 Our lung transplant team includes physicians who are experts in clinical care and research.
-We paved the way for many advanced lung transplant treatments, including breathing lung transplant.
+We paved the way for many advanced lung transplant treatments.
 Our specialists conduct research and clinical trials so that we can offer you the most promising therapies and treatment options.